-Number of Homes Explanation A Local housing need (2018 to 2038) 40,541 The minimum local housing need figure has been identified using the Government's standard methodology using 2014-based projections as required by transitional arrangements for plan-making. В Delivery 2018/2019 and 2019/20 5,240 The number of homes built in 2018/2019 and 2019/20 (including student accommodation and housing for the elderly). С commitment (at April 2020) to be delivered to 2038 (including uplift on allocated sites) 31,398 The existing commitment is the undelivered sites which are already allocated and/or permitted, with parts of or whole sites unlikely to be delivered by 2038 excluded.
-Uplifts on existing allocations made through this plan are included here.
-D New allocations 10,694 These are the homes to be provided on new sites allocated through the GNLP (9,107), the South Norfolk Village Clusters Housing Sites Allocation Plan (1,200) and the Diss and area Neighbourhood Plan (200).
-E Homes delivered through policy 7.5 800 Policy 7.5 provides for delivery of 3 to 5 homes on small scale sites adjacent to settlement boundaries or on infill sites within recognisable group of dwellings 61 .
-F Windfall allowance 1,360 There is a limited reliance on windfall sites.
-Evidence provides an estimate 3,870 homes resulting from windfall development during the remainder of the plan period.
-As windfall is likely to remain robustly high this allows part of this evidenced windfall delivery to be used to demonstrate delivery of some of the total housing figure.
-B + C + D + E + F Total housing figure 49,492 Delivery (B), commitments (C), new allocations (D), homes delivered through policy 7.5 (E) and the windfall allowance (F).
-This provides a 22% buffer to cater for the potential for higher growth rates.
-It also mitigates any risk of nondelivery of sites to ensure delivery of local housing need.
+Number of Home es Explanation A Local housing need (2018 to 2038) 40,541 The minimum local housing need figure has been identified using the Government's standard methodology using 2014-based projections. В Delivery 2018/2019 and 2019/20 5,240 The number of homes built in 2018/2019 and 2019/20 (including student accommodation and housing for the elderly).
+C Existing commitment (at April 2020) to be delivered to 2038 (including uplift on allocated sites) 31,452 The existing commitment is the undelivered sites which are already allocated and/or permitted, with parts of or whole sites unlikely to be delivered by 2038 excluded.
+Uplifts on existing allocations are included here.
+D New allocations 10,704 These are the homes to be provided on new sites allocated through the GNLP (9,254), the South Norfolk Village Clusters Housing Sites Allocation Plan (1,200) and the Diss and area Neighbourhood Plan (250).
+E Homes delivered through policy 7.5 800 Policy 7.5 provides for delivery of 3 to 5 homes on small scale sites adjacent to settlement boundaries or on small sites within recognisable group of dwellings .
+F Windfall allowance 1,296 There is a limited reliance on windfall sites.
+Evidence provides an estimated 4,450 homes resulting from windfall development during the remainder of the plan period .
+As windfall delivery is likely to remain robustly high it is appropriate to include a limited proportion as part of total potential delivery.
+G = B + C + D + E + F Total housing potential 49,492 The total housing potential for the plan consists of delivery (B), commitments (C), new allocations (D), homes delivered

+Table 6 Establishing the Plan's total housing potential figure Iable o Latabilaring total nousing potential ligure through policy 7.5 (E) and the windfall allowance (F).
+This provides a buffer of 22% to cater for the potential for higher growth rates.
+It also mitigates any risk of non-delivery of sites to ensure delivery of local housing need . -- --

-61 See policy 7.5 and appendix 7 for further information.
+&lt;sup>60 See policy 7.5 and appendix 7 for further information.